Félix Cadras: Early years

 Félix Otto Cadras was born on 4 March 1906 in Calais, Pas-de-Calais, where his family lived in the Pont-du-Leu district.

 He had one sister, Georgette.
 His father was an industrial designer with socialist views, who was killed in Champagne in October 1915 during World War I (1914–18).

 Félix Cadras was educated at the École Franklin on the Rue Van Grutten, then the EPS on the Place de la République.

 He left school at the age of fourteen.
 He enrolled in evening classes at the Calais École d’arts décoratifs, where he earned a diploma as a lace designer.

-He became an apprentice in 1919, and in 1923 obtain a job with Beaugrand, a small company.
+He became an apprentice in 1919, and in 1923 obtained a job with Beaugrand, a small company.

 In 1924 he joined the newly created Communist Youth of Calais.

 In 1926 he was called up for military service, and was a quartermaster in the 40th artillery regiment at Châlons-sur-Marne.

 He was unemployed for six months after being discharged.

 He worked as an embroiderer and then designer for two companies in Calais from 1928 to 1933.

 He was again unemployed from 1933 to 1935.

 He married Georgette Becquet, a machine embroiderer, and they had a daughter in 1935.